Dr Caroline Dodds Pennock

-Caroline Pennock joined the History Department in September 2010.
-She was educated at Corpus Christi College Oxford, where she received her D.Phil. in 2004.
-Having been a temporary lecturer and then Research Fellow in Cambridge, she spent three years at the University of Leicester as a Lecturer in Early Modern History, where she was awarded a University Teaching Fellowship in 2010, related to her interests in innovative teaching, learning and assessment, particularly in the field of e-learning.
+I joined the History Department in September 2010.
+I was educated at Corpus Christi College Oxford, where I received my D.Phil. in 2004.
+Having been a temporary lecturer and then Research Fellow in Cambridge, I spent three years at the University of Leicester as a Lecturer in Early Modern History, where I was awarded a University Teaching Fellowship in 2010, related to her interests in innovative teaching, learning and assessment, particularly in the field of e-learning.

-Caroline is keen on communicating history to a broad audience, having written articles for BBC History Magazine and worked on children's books and TV projects, including The Beauty of Maps and Heroes and Villains: Cortés for the BBC.
-She recently collaborated with colleagues to set up the Network for Indigenous Mexican Studies (NIMS), which aims to bring together academics from across the disciplines with a shared interest in the indigenous cultures of Mexico.
+I am keen on communicating history to a broad audience, having written articles for BBC History Magazine and worked on children's books and TV projects, including The Beauty of Maps and Heroes and Villains: Cortes for the BBC.
+I recently collaborated with colleagues to set up the Network for Indigenous Mexican Studies (NIMS), which aims to bring together academics from across the disciplines with a shared interest in the indigenous cultures of Mexico.

-Caroline is the co-ordinator of the Department’s History Matters blog.
-You can see her blogs here.
+I am the co-ordinator of the Department’s History Matters blog.

 My research focuses on Aztec and Spanish American history and the Atlantic world, with a particular interest in issues of gender, violence, and cultural exchange.